CHTT-FM

-CHTT-FM is a Canadian radio station in Victoria, British Columbia, which airs at 103.1 FM.
-The station, owned by Rogers Sports & Media, airs an adult hits format branded as Jack 103.1.
-Its studios are located at 817 Fort Street in Downtown Victoria.
+CHTT-FM (103.1 MHz) is a commercial radio station in Victoria, British Columbia.
+The station is owned by Rogers Radio, a division of Rogers Sports & Media, and airs an adult hits radio format.
+It subscribes to the JACK FM radio service and is branded as Jack 103.1.
+Its studios are at 817 Fort Street in Downtown Victoria.
+While some JACK FM stations are automated, CHTT-FM has DJs on weekdays.